jump-dev/Pavito.jl/README.md

 ## Usage

-There are several convenient ways to model MICPs in Julia and access Pavito:
+There are several convenient ways to model MINLPs in Julia and access Pavito:

 |             | [JuMP][JuMP-url]  | [Convex.jl][convex-url]  | [MathProgBase][mpb-url]  |
 |-------------|-------------------|--------------------------|--------------------------|